Shauna Cropsey: Community Engagement Services Manager

 Molly Palm: Employment Consultant

 I graduated from the University of Minnesota Duluth with a bachelors in Community Health Education.
 I love working directly with people and helping in any way possible.
 Smiling is my favorite, in school, my nickname was Jolly Molly.
-In my free time I enjoy working out, going up north, kayaking and creating new gluten and dairy free recipes.
-One thing I want to do in my lifetime is win a gluten free baking contest and become the next Marjorie Johnson.
+In my free time, I enjoy working out, going up north, kayaking and creating new gluten and dairy free recipes.
+One thing I want to do in my lifetime is winning a gluten-free baking contest and become the next Marjorie Johnson.

 Eric Spencer: Employment Consultant

 Eric Spencer comes to CIP with a background in education having worked with Intermediate District 287 for nearly 10 years in various programs within their special education department.
 He also works part-time with Hammer Residences supporting individuals in one of their apartment programs to live their best lives possible.
 His interests include music, having grown up singing in the Metropolitan Boys Choir and touring not only domestically but also internationally; theater and animals.
 He enjoys staying close with family and friends.
 He appreciates the time to get-away for the weekends visiting his twin sister out of state, or traveling down to Wabasha to spend time relaxing on the farm of his best friend’s family.

 Catie joined CIP as an Employment Consultant in her final semester at the U of M, working towards a degree in Family Social Sciences.
 Originally from New York City, Catie moved to St. Paul in 1992 and considers herself fluent in both Minnesota Nice and New York Brusque.
 Catie is passionate about biking, cooking, baking, and knitting, and enjoys sharing these talents with others whenever possible.
 She also enjoys opening her home to others, traveling, and Mystery Science Theater 3000.